VARIABLES

 Variable Naming Conventions

 It's good practice to follow naming conventions to write clean and readable code.
 Variable names should be descriptive and meaningful.
-For example, age
+For example, age instead of a, total_students instead of t_s, etc. Python follows the PEP 8 style guide for naming conventions.

 Constants: